djalbat/occam-lexers/README.md

 ### The basic example

 The first pass of the basic lexer will only pick out whitespace.
 And in this example at least, the second pass only has one rule, called the `terminalSymbols` rule, the regular expression pattern for which can be changed dynamically.
 The HTML for the resulting tokens is shown on the right, corresponding to content given on the left.
-This is the same for all the examples, in fact.
+This is the same for all the examples.

 If the terminal symbols pattern does not result in a valid regular expression, for example the following...